oracle-livelabs/partner-solutions/sample-livelabs-templates/efficient-kubified-java-apps/starter/starter.md

 ## Introduction

-To demonstrate the concepts in this tutorial, we will use a simple Java application developed in Quarkus that exposes its own REST API and persists data in a H2 database, as well as doing a request to an external service to update content of the database.
+To demonstrate the concepts in this tutorial, we will use a simple Java application developed with Quarkus that exposes its own REST API and persists data in a H2 database, as well as doing a request to an external service to update content of the database.

 Estimated Time: 15 minutes